tbal999/n2n-encryption/README.md

 TODO:

-Create API to go along with this.
+Create API or frontend web app to go along with this.